max-mapper/linux/readme.md

-  status   checks if linux is running or not ssh      sshes into linux and attaches the session to your terminal run      runs a single command over ssh halt     runs sudo halt in linux, initiating a graceful shutdown kill     immediately ungracefully kills the linux process with SIGKILL pid      get the pid of the linux process ps       print all linux processes running on this machine
+  status   checks if linux is running or not ssh      sshes into linux and attaches the session to your terminal run      runs a single command over ssh halt     runs halt in linux, initiating a graceful shutdown kill     immediately ungracefully kills the linux process with SIGKILL pid      get the pid of the linux process ps       print all linux processes running on this machine